 We help local voluntary or community organisations provide projects for Hackney residents - such as youth activity schemes, health advice, employment advice and safety improvements - through our grants programme.

-We are pleased to announce the launch of our A Place for Everyone - Hackney VCS grants programme 2018/19.
-For details of next year's grants programme please see our Hackney VCS grants programme 2018/19 prospectus [doc, 199.5Kb] which provides information on the types of grants available, the eligibility criteria and how to apply.
+We're pleased to announce the launch of our A Place for Everyone - Hackney VCS grants programme 2019/20.
+For details of next year's grants programme, see our Hackney CVS grants prospectus 2019/20 [pdf, 316.49KB] which provides information on the types of grants available, the eligibility criteria and how to apply.

 Main grants (including holiday play schemes)

 Main grants of between £5,000 - £30,000 for a 1 year grant are available for projects which contribute to the programme's priorities and equality objective.
 Applications have now closed.